Lavalierre/ErrorHandler/README.md

 1. If [BPackets](https://gitlab.com/bcore1/bpackets) module is loaded on **both sides**:
 - Automatic display client-side errors in the server console
 - Logging errors from client-side into separate file, as well as server-side errors
+- Protection from error spam - only one error of the same type per game session will be sent to the server (for example: if there's a ton of errors on the client-side, which are happened in the onRender event)

 2. If [Regex](https://gitlab.com/thunderglow1453/Squirrel-Regex-Module) and [ANSIConsole](https://gitlab.com/g2o/modules/ansiconsole) are loaded on the **server-side**:
 - Some parts of the error message will be colored